-But – just ask any successful business owner or entrepreneur who has built strong business relationships with their customers.
+Ask any successful business owner or entrepreneur who has built strong business relationships with their customers.
 The disciplined habit of hanging in for the long haul will strengthen your relationship with your customers and help you experience a blossoming of those business relationships like never before.

 What's your favorite way to romance your readers?
 Leave a comment below, and I hope you have a most lovely day!